lembap10/5801P4/annotation.md

 __Any lines of code that do not fall in between a opened and closed annotation will be treated as an individual tuple consisting of solely that line.__

+__NESTED ANNOTATION should not be done, a tuple cannot be nested inside of another tuple__

 Comments that are written for problem generation __will not__ be included in the created problems.